The Origin of Life

 Life's direction

-Evolution is described by some as an undirectional process.
+Evolution is described by some as a non-directional process.

-The evolutionary path which living systems take is described as being contingent upon local environmental conditions.
+The path living systems take is described as being contingent upon local environmental conditions.

-While it is true that the events that take place as a consequence of evolution depend critically on the environment in which they occur, the conclusion that therefore the result does not have a directional character neglects the possibility that there may be systemactic regularities in the environment which effectively provide such a direction.
+While it is true that the events that take place as a consequence of evolution depend critically on the environment in which they occur, the conclusion that the resulting process does not have a directional character neglects the possibility that there may be systemactic regularities in the environment which effectively provide such a direction.

 In fact in the natural world the environment is full of regularities.
-The spatial and temporal structure of the universe is characterised by large scale structure and regularity - and this does, in fact, result in a direction to the evolutionary process.
+The spatial and temporal structure of the universe is characterised by large scale structure and regularity.
+This means that systematic progress is still a possibility - despite the possibility of disasters and setbacks.

 Expand this node